2020 antler rush: Undeterred shed hunters shirk the rules

-JACKSON— Alta resident Gill Kushman had good company on the morning of May 1 as he combed over the Bridger-Teton National Forest on horseback, trying to stay lawful by letting valuable elk antlers lie where they may.
+JACKSON— Alta resident Gill Kushman had good company Friday morning as he combed over the Bridger-Teton National Forest on horseback, trying to stay lawful by letting valuable elk antlers lie where they may.

 “It was terrible,” Kushman said.
 “We rode past like dozens of horns.”